JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 7, 2023**
+- Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, built a singly-linked list class in JavaScript and added operations like append, prepend, insert, delete, and printList

 **May 6, 2023**
 - Completed an algorithm that used a hash table to help find the first recurring character in an array (the problem came from Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course)
 - Began studying linked lists in "Master the Coding Interview"